What is Cisco Port Security? | Definition, Types & Features

 1. More Working Load

 Handling socket permissions is simple.
 But, of course, it adds a bit of work for the device.
-After all, it’s good to make sure the list of approved MAC addresses is always current.
+After all, it’s good to make sure the list of approved MAC numbers is always current.

 The Commands of Port Security

-The simple commands for making Cisco’s Port Security work on equipment using IOS are:
+The simple commands for making Cisco’s Port protection work on equipment using IOS are:

-Most equipment doesn’t protect their sockets by default.
+Most equipment doesn’t protect its sockets by default.
 But with the command below, you can turn on this great feature.

 switchport port-security